pjaskulski/gpt_historical_text/README_en.md

 - data on functions, offices held by the character
 - data on family relations
 - data on institutions with which the biography's protagonist was associated
-- data on the towns and villages to which the biographical entry relates
+- data on the towns to which the biography's protagonist was connected
 - data on persons (other than relatives) important to the biographical hero and a one-sentence summary of the biography, which can be used as a description of the item in the wikibase.